 When is Google launching its mobile first index?

-Launch date is still uncertain with Gary Illyes from Google stating that it is ‘unlikely to launch before 2018’, partly due to issues around maintaining ‘quality neutral’ search results, something Google is very keen to keep.
-It’s also likely that the Mobile First Index will be released in ‘batches’ as opposed to one big switch over, with Illyes claiming the SMX Advanced conference in June 2017 that the launch could be ‘many quarters’ away.
+The launch date is still uncertain with Gary Illyes from Google stating that it is ‘unlikely to launch before 2018’, partly due to issues around maintaining ‘quality neutral’ search results, something Google is very keen to keep.
+It’s also likely that the Mobile-First Index will be released in ‘batches’ as opposed to one big switch over, with Illyes claiming the SMX Advanced conference in June 2017 that the launch could be ‘many quarters’ away.

 Why is Google implementing a mobile first index?

 Google has always crawled websites to present results for the benefit of its desktop users, but as mobile search has long outweighed desktop search (and continues to grow), the Californian tech giant has decided to switch things up.
 The aim is to deliver the most comprehensive and efficient experience for the majority of its users; that is mobile users.

 Another issue is the potential discrepancies between mobile and desktop versions of the same website.
 As mobile versions of a website sometimes contain less content than their desktop version, Google has recognised this can cause issues for mobile users.
 Mobile search results displaying results garnered from desktop-oriented sites may indicate that a particular website contains the information a user needs to access, but when they click through and are redirected to the mobile site, those key pieces of information may be missing.
 By introducing a mobile-first index, pages that appear on a desktop but not on mobile will no longer appear in the SERPs, ensuring mobile users get more accurate search results.

 What if I don’t have a mobile website?